A piece of #galvestonhistory

 • Ongoing site support and maintenance

-Drama specialists drew on extensive archive research to create scripts for the 27 historical characters on interactive display.
-We were easily able to cast a diverse group of American characters in New Zealand.
+Drama specialists drew on extensive archive research to create scripts for the characters, which were cast from a diverse group of American characters in New Zealand.

 The scripts included graphic novel story boards for both backgrounds and character actions.
 They were filmed in state-of-the-art green screen studios and composited into the final graphic novel plates.